xueruini/xueruini.github.io/_pages/index.md

 # Bio

-I am currently teaching the graduate course “Distributed Systems” and the undergraduate course “Operating Systems”.
-My research interests span computer architecture and distributed systems, with a focus on graph computing, graph databases, and vector indexing.
-Recently, my group has been exploring both AI for systems and systems for AI.
-Our research outcomes have been integrated into products or deployed in production environments at leading companies such as [Ant Group](https://www.antgroup.com/), [DiDi Global](https://www.didiglobal.com/) and [Stargraph](https://www.stargraph.cn/).
+I am currently teaching the graduate course *Distributed Systems* and the undergraduate course *Operating Systems*.
+My research interests span computer architecture and distributed systems, with a focus on AI for systems (simulation for RISC-V CPUs and GPUs) and systems for AI (i.e., AI compilers, high-efficiency inference engines, vector indexing, and graph databases/computing).
+Our research outcomes have been integrated into products or deployed in production environments at leading companies such as [Ant Group](https://www.antgroup.com/), [DiDi Global](https://www.didiglobal.com/), and [Stargraph](https://www.stargraph.cn/).
+If you are interested in conducting research on AI infrastructure or chipset simulation methodologies, please feel free to contact me via the email address in the left column.

 I received my master's and Ph.D. degrees from Tsinghua University, advised by [Prof. Weimin Zheng](https://www.cs.tsinghua.edu.cn/info/1137/3889.htm) and [Prof. Wenguang Chen](https://pacman.cs.tsinghua.edu.cn/~cwg/).
+I maintained [ThuThesis](https://github.com/tuna/thuthesis) for quite a while.

 # Teaching